 While 4 to 12 weeks of rehab might sound like a long time, it’s well worth it in the long run.
 The more time a person puts into their recovery, the better results they will see.
 Addressing unhealthy thoughts and behaviors isn’t an overnight process.
 Addiction is a chronic illness and treatment requires a lifestyle change.

 Most insurance companies cover inpatient drug and alcohol treatment.
 Every health insurance policy is different, and what each person pays out of pocket depends on their plan.
 Usually, there are little to no out-of-pocket costs once they meet their policy’s deductible.

 The cost of treatment varies depending on the program and the length of stay.
 Some facilities take an economical, value-based approach.
 In contrast, others that offer luxury amenities are more expensive.
 The fastest way to find out the cost is to call the addiction center and ask about treatment fees.

 No matter which addiction treatment facility a person chooses, they’ll find that inpatient rehab is more comprehensive than part-time treatment.
-It’s worth it to consider the fact that maintaining an addiction ultimately will cost more than enrolling in inpatient rehab.
+It’s worth it to consider the fact that maintaining an addiction ultimately will cost more than enrolling in inpatient rehab in South Florida.